-Reports of student misconduct will be managed and investigated by the Vice President, Student Services or his/her designee.
+Reports of student misconduct will be managed and investigated by the Title XI Coordinator in Student Services.
 Complaints involving employees will be investigated by a Title IX Coordinator in the Human Resources office.
 All investigations will be conducted professionally, expeditiously, and confidentially (to the extent possible).
 The process may take up to 60 business days to complete from start to finish; however, many cases will be resolved before the 60 days.